complexico/vrosenberg1878/README.md

 ## Overview

-The current work in this repository is XML-tagging the relevant words (with their respective languages and German gloss) in the unstructured OCR output.
+The current work in this repository ([Rajeg 2024](#ref-Rajeg_Digitised_comparative_word_2024)) is XML-tagging the relevant words (with their respective languages and German gloss) in the unstructured OCR output.
 The tagging is used to processed the OCR into a [tibble/table](https://github.com/complexico/vrosenberg1878/blob/main/data/vrosenberg1878.tsv) (also work-in-progress).
 The comparative word list in von Rosenberg ([1878](#ref-vonrosenberg1878)) includes words from the Enggano language